keziahcv/dataviz/finalproject2.md

 ### Note

-I finished the assignment late, and I haven't got feedback.
-I will update this page once I got feedback.
+<ul>I finished the assignment late, and I haven't got feedback.
+I will update this page once I got feedback.<br>
 I know that we are supposed to create our own chart, but I haven't got around to it as finding and assembling the data itself was difficult.
 For my final presentation, I will surely create my own charts to support this story.
-The chart I used here are the ones I can find on the internet (I might or might not include it on the final presentation).
+The chart I used here are the ones I can find on the internet (I might or might not include it on the final presentation).</ul>